For Immediate Release

 SightFirst was launched by Lions in 1989 to battle preventable blindness.
 Through SightFirst, Lions have restored sight to more than 27 million people by funding cataract surgeries, vision screenings, and treatment that has prevented serious vision loss and improved eye care for hundreds of millions of individuals through SightFirst projects in 90 countries around the world.

 Oswal's US$3 million pledge is an increase to her family's previous donation to CSFII of US$200,000.
 These new funds will allow Lions to fund vitally needed SightFirst eye-care services to many, many people.
 Given the average cost to restore one person's sight through SightFirst is US$6, Oswal's donation has the potential to save the sight of as many as 500,000 individuals.

 In recognition of this donation, Oswal will be presented with a Knight of Leadership award on June 25 in Bangkok, Thailand, during the 91st Lions Clubs International Convention.
 Her name will also join the list of Humanitarian Partners displayed at LCI Headquarters in Oak Brook, Illinois, USA.

-Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world with 1.35 million members in 207 geographic areas and countries.
+Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world with nearly 1.35 million members in 206 geographic areas and countries.
 LCIF was ranked by a Financial Times' study as the number one non-governmental organization with which to partner.
 Established in 1968, LCIF has been involved with blindness prevention and treatment for more than 15 years through the SightFirst program.
-Donations to LCIF can be made online at www.lcif.org/donate.
+Learn more about LCIF and Campaign SightFirst II efforts by visiting www.lcif.org.